-- Again be very careful with handling hot water – it’s a serious hazard.
+- Be very careful with handling hot water – it’s a serious hazard.

 Disadvantages of using vinegar and Baking Soda: